Chicago Street Circuit

 Circuit Overview

-Life will soon be imitating art, when NASCAR hosts its first race on the streets of Chicago, a year on from the circuit featuring in virtual form as part of the eNASCAR iRacing Pro Invitational Series.
+Life imitated art when NASCAR hosted its first race on the streets of Chicago, a year on from the circuit featuring in virtual form as part of the eNASCAR iRacing Pro Invitational Series.

 Designed by iRacing itself, the course takes in some of the city’s most iconic landmarks, such as Grant Park and the Buckingham Fountain, close to the waterfront of Monroe Bay and Soldier Field stadium, home to the Chicago Bears.